 - Finally, viewers’ eyes will scan the bottom part of the page over to the CTA where the Z-Layout ends.

-This Fleetmatics landing page includes a CTA at multiple Z-Angles:
+This Fleetmatics post-click landing page includes a CTA at multiple Z-Angles:

 - Chances are, the headline and subheadline in the top left will capture viewers’ attention first.

-- From there, visitors will scan over to the right to see the background video (click-through here to see the page with video).
+- From there, visitors will scan over to the right to see the background video.

 - Creating the first diagonal in the Z-Shape, visitors are likely to scan down to the left toward the first orange CTA button.